cfe-lab/MiCall/docs/steps.md

 [resistance design]: http://cfe-lab.github.io/MiCall/design/resistance

 ## File descriptions ##
-* quality.csv and bad_cycles.csv
-  * tile
-  * cycle
-  * errorrate - as a percentage
-* run_quality.csv
-  * q30_fwd - portion of tiles and cycles with quality score of at least 30 for forward reads
-  * q30_rev - portion of tiles and cycles with quality score of at least 30 for reverse reads
-  * cluster_density - average cluster density for all tiles and cycles K/mm2
-  * pass_rate - portion of clusters passing filters over all tiles and cycles
-  * error_rate_fwd - average error rate over tiles and cycles in forward reads (phiX error count/tile/cycle)
-  * error_rate_rev - average error rate over tiles and cycles in reverse reads (phiX error count/tile/cycle)
-  * avg_quality - average Phred score over all clusters and cycles
-  * avg_coverage - average coverage across the best region for each sample
 * aligned.csv and g2p_aligned.csv
   * refname - seed reference the reads mapped to
   * qcut - minimum Phred quality score to include a nucleotide